locationtech/geomesa/docs/user/convert/jdbc.rst

 JDBC Converter
 ==============

-The JDBC converter allows you to create SimpleFeatures directly from a SQL select statement against an existing database, using standard JDBC libraries.
-To use the JDBC converter, specify ``type = "jdbc"`` in your converter definition.
+The JDBC converter allows you to create SimpleFeatures directly by executing a SQL select statement against an existing database, using standard JDBC libraries.

+The JDBC converter takes SQL select statements as input.
+Because a select statement can return arbitrary columns, it is import to ensure that the fields returned match the converter definition.

 .. warning::